 Last year we attended 14,497 incidents including 3,824 fires; 1,207 were deliberately set fires and 2,617 were accidental fires.
 Of these accidental fires there were 700 accidental fires in the home, representing an 8% reduction compared to the previous year, which reflects our ongoing focus on prevention.
 We also rescued 87 people from fires and 328 from road traffic collisions.
-Sadly, there were also six deaths in fire related incidents, of which Her Majesty's Coroner has so far determined that three were caused by fire.
+Sadly, there were also six deaths in fire related incidents, of which Her Majesty's Coroner has so far determined that (at time of publication) four were caused by fire.